kevgo/vscode-markdown-ide/README.md

 ## autocomplete links to Markdown documents

 Typing `[` triggers autocompletion for links to Markdown files.
 The link title is the first heading in the linked file.
+If present, Markdown IDE uses the `titleRegEx` setting in `tikibase.json` to abbreviate the titles of auto-completed links.

 ![demo of the "autocomplete links" feature](https://raw.githubusercontent.com/kevgo/vscode-markdown-ide/main/documentation/autocomplete-link.gif)